Illinois Institute of Technology is accredited by the Higher Learning Commission.

 Higher Learning Commission

 Chicago, IL 60604

 Illinois Institute of Technology, formed by the merger of Armour Institute and Lewis Institute in 1940, first received accreditation in 1941.
-Its most recent affirmation of accreditation was 2006–07, with the next affirmation of accreditation scheduled for 2016–17.
+Its most recent affirmation of accreditation occurred in the year 2016.

 In the United States, regional accreditation agencies are recognized by the U.S. Department of Education to accredit degree-granting colleges and universities.
 There are six regions of the U.S. in which regional agencies operate.
 The regional accreditation agencies have similar standards for accrediting colleges and universities.